 Assembly the macaroons when you are ready to serve.

-Just a warning, the macaroons need to be eaten on the day they are assembled.
-The cream will soften the macaroon over time.
-This wasn’t a problem for my tasters, and the ones that were eaten the following day were still delicious, but they lack some of the previous day’s meringue crunch.
+Just a warning, the Black Forest Macarons need to be eaten on the day they are assembled.
+The cream will soften the macaron over time.
+This wasn’t a problem for my tasters, and the ones that were eaten the following day were still delicious, but they lack some of the meringue’s crunch.